Tactile Maps: Design, Construction and Usage

 Quality design and construction

-Our permanent installation tactile maps are typically etched in magnesium, but can also be produced in bronze or other materials.
+Our permanent installation tactile maps are typically etched in magnesium or aluminum.
 They have a high contrast enamel paint and can include color features.

 Labeled in Braille, they also utilize an easy-to-read tactile-visual symbol system and include large print, high-contrast displays.
 They can be designed with a legend and a directory of locations, as well as an X/Y coordinate system for quick tactile navigation.